PyDataCZ/pydata.cz/README.md

 Attendees will leave equipped with practical tools, architectural patterns for building LLM systems that meet both engineering and regulatory challenges, supported by real-world example.

-## Past Meetups

 ### [PyData Prague #23 - Low Agent Intelligence Threat](https://www.meetup.com/pydata-prague/events/304008256/) (7.11.2024 at Rapid7)

-#### Šimon Podhajský - Multi-Agent Frameworks: Teaming Up Specialized AI Models to Tackle Complex Tasks
+#### Šimon Podhajský - Multi-Agent Frameworks: Teaming Up Specialized AI Models to Tackle Complex Tasks ([video](https://www.youtube.com/watch?v=TrBpjYYJNUc))

 What if we could assign different aspects of a problem to AI models that specialize in those areas, much like delegating tasks to skilled team members?
 Multi-agent systems (MAS) are enabling this kind of collaboration among computer programs.
-In this session, we'll introduce you to LangGraph, Autogen, and Langroid—three leading frameworks that organize AI models into teams of specialists.
-We'll explore how each tool structures these teams, manages communication, and measures performance, helping you choose the right solution for various projects.
+In this session, we’ll introduce you to LangGraph and Autogen—two leading frameworks that organize AI models into teams of specialists.
+We’ll explore how each tool structures these teams, manages communication, and measures performance, helping you choose the right solution for various projects.

 #### Martin Votruba - Low-Tech ETL